Don't make me think!

 Or why "not having to think" is sooo important for you, me and by the way for your site.

-Your web presence is all about the end-user and the user-experience.
+Your web presence is all about the end-user and the user experience.
 But don't make your site fancy for the sake of having a lot of whoosh and bling bling.
 The user doesn't want to RTFM(*) so your web application or site has to be crystal clear.
-The user needs to find what he can do, what he wants and what he's interested it without thinking.
+The user needs to find what he can do, what he wants, and what he's interested in without thinking.

 I follow this way of thinking as close as possible.
-Approaching the user in this manner, finds its roots in industrial design and ergonomics.
-This is a perfect example how industrial design and web design have a common ground.
+Approaching the user in this manner finds its roots in industrial design and ergonomics.
+This is a perfect example of how industrial design and web design have a common ground.

 (* RTFM = Read The F***'n Manual)